artsy/artsy.github.io/_posts/2016-03-02-Lazily-Automation.markdown

 	if [ "$(LOCAL_BRANCH)" == "master" ]; then echo "In master, not pushing"; else git push upstream $(LOCAL_BRANCH):$(BRANCH) --force; fi
 ```

-It means that everyone in the team can provide have logically named branches without having to have their local repo filled with `[my_name]-thing` branches.
+This works by some funky shell work to pull out your current branch into `LOCAL_BRANCH`, then to do the same thing but prefixed with your login name for `BRANCH`.
+Then the make commands handle pushing to the server.
+This means that everyone in the team can provide have logically named branches without having to have their local repo filled with `[my_name]-thing` branches.

 ## On-going